helenehoel/OpenFOAM_AAA_case_files/README.md

    Command: ./Allrun_WK3

 This step requires that the threeElementWindkessel boundary condition is linked to the pimpleFoam solver.
+The executable files must be adjusted according to the number of processors utilized for the simulations.